 2.52

-"Bhikkhus, there are these two persons who, when arising in the world, arise for the benefit, welfare, and happiness of many people, for the benefit, welfare, and happiness of gods and humans.
+“Bhikkhus, there are these two persons who, when arising in the world, arise for the benefit, welfare, and happiness of many people, for the benefit, welfare, and happiness of gods and humans.
 Which two?
-The Tathāgata, the Arahant, the perfectly Awakened One, and the wheel-turning monarch.
-These, bhikkhus, are the two persons who, when arising in the world, arise for the benefit, welfare, and happiness of many people, for the benefit, welfare, and happiness of gods and humans."
+The |Tathāgata::one who has arrived at the truth, an epithet of a perfectly Awakened One [tathāgata]|, the |Arahant::a worthy one, a fully awakened being, epithet of the Buddha [arahant]|, the |perfectly Awakened One::fully awakened being, fully enlightened being [sammāsambuddha]|, and the |wheel-turning monarch::a just and virtuous ruler whose domain extends over the entire known world [rājā cakkavattī]|.
+These, bhikkhus, are the two persons who, when arising in the world, arise for the benefit, welfare, and happiness of many people, for the benefit, welfare, and happiness of gods and humans.”

 2.53

-"Bhikkhus, there are two persons who arise in the world as wonderful human beings.
+“Bhikkhus, there are two persons who arise in the world as wonderful human beings.
 Which two?
-The Tathāgata, the Arahant, the perfectly Enlightened One, and the wheel-turning monarch.
-These, bhikkhus, are the two persons who arise in the world as wonderful human beings."
+The Tathāgata, the Arahant, the perfectly Awakened One, and the wheel-turning monarch.
+These, bhikkhus, are the two persons who arise in the world as wonderful human beings.”

 2.54

-"Bhikkhus, the passing away of two persons causes great lamentation for many people.
+“Bhikkhus, the passing away of two persons causes great lamentation for many people.
 Of which two?
-The Tathāgata, the Arahant, the perfectly Enlightened One, and the wheel-turning monarch.
-Bhikkhus, the passing away of these two persons causes great lamentation for many people."
+The Tathāgata, the Arahant, the perfectly Awakened One, and the wheel-turning monarch.
+Bhikkhus, the passing away of these two persons causes great lamentation for many people.”

 2.55

-"Bhikkhus, there are these two who are worthy of a stupa.
+“Bhikkhus, there are these two who are worthy of a |stupa::mound-like structure containing relics, shrine [thūpa]|.
 Which two?
-The Tathāgata, the Arahant, the perfectly Enlightened One, and the wheel-turning monarch.
-These, bhikkhus, are the two who are worthy of a stupa."
+The Tathāgata, the Arahant, the perfectly Awakened One, and the wheel-turning monarch.
+These, bhikkhus, are the two who are worthy of a stupa.”

 2.56

-"Bhikkhus, there are these two types of Buddhas.
+“Bhikkhus, there are these two types of Buddhas.
 Which two?
-The Tathāgata, the Arahant, the Perfectly Enlightened One, and the Paccekabuddha.
-These, bhikkhus, are the two types of Buddhas."
+The Tathāgata, the Arahant, the perfectly Awakened One, and the |Paccekabuddha::a privately awakened Buddha|.
+These, bhikkhus, are the two types of Buddhas.”

 2.57